HarshilBhatia/QRNG/README.md

 ```
 conda env create -n ocean
 pip install dwave-ocean-sdk
+pip install pyqubo
 ```

+The next step is to configure access to the Leap's Solvers.
+To achieve this, the user needs to create an account for access to the solvers and retrieve their respective API tokens.
+For more information refer to this [configuration guide](https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html#sapi-access)

 ### Unbiased Random Number Generation
 To generate 990,000 raw bits from the Advantage Architecture run the following code: